 Internal competition among functional areas can result in little cooperation and sharing, which affects innovation, collaboration, and once again the customer experience suffers.

 While gaining customer insight and making the internal cogs function smoothly is important, making connections is key.
-And with today’s SoMoLo (social, mobile, local) customer, connecting points are endless.
-Taking the pieces apart, or dissecting consumer behavior into social, mobile and local is one way to discover how you can reconnect the pieces in order to create a customer focused connection that is just the right fit.
+And with today’s SoLoMo (social, local, mobile) customer, connecting points are endless.
+Taking the pieces apart, or dissecting consumer behavior into social, local and mobile is one way to discover how you can reconnect the pieces in order to create a customer focused connection that is just the right fit.

 Consumers have always been social.
 Now, however, they have a plethora of platforms to facilitate social interactions.
 Socially connected consumers are more empowered than ever; for example, they help each other research purchase decisions, promotional offers, and even share ideas on the best use of your product or service.